zpchavez/Bartizan/README.md

 ### Ghost Revives

 Ghosts can revive, but you can't revive yourself.

-A little buggy at the moment.
+### Ghost Items

+Ghosts can get powerups (everything except arrows).

+### Ghost Joust

+Ghosts can kill other ghosts by dashing into them.

 # Original Readme